Sick of paying too much money on your prescriptions? How to get prescriptions cheaper, with or without insurance.

 “although this discount can be used as a Medicare Part D supplement by covering drugs once participants reach the “donut hole,” drugs purchased with this discount program will not count toward your Medicare deductible.”

-If you find yourself in the donut hole, be sure to check with how using this card will affect you.
+If you find yourself in the donut hole, be sure to check how using this card will affect you.

 From what I have researched, it can’t hurt to sign onto a program because it is free, painless, and instantaneous.
 Those without health insurance will benefit the most from these programs.
 And if you take a medication not covered by your insurance or one that has a particularly high copay, then you will also benefit.